hypernormalisation/zeal/ret_prios.md

 # A general-purpose single-target priority for ret

-tl;dr: regardless of fight length, using
+tl;dr: For a setup *without T7 4pc*: regardless of fight length, using
 ```
 JoW > CS > DS > Cons > Exo > HW
 ```